 “The beaches in the Dominican Republic are unspoiled Caribbean jewels that sparkle in the island sun.
-The country boasts almost 800 miles of coastline, featuring some of the most stunning sands in the Caribbean.” — Copious Coasts
+The country boasts almost 800 miles of coastline, featuring some of the most stunning sands in the Caribbean.” — Copious Coasts [link removed]

 Most people go to the Dominican Republic for the sand, surf and sun.
 Beaches are powdery and soft, the water is warm although a bit rough for those who are not good swimmers (which could have been because we were there in November at the tail end of the hurricane season).
 Regardless, there’s lots to do on and under the ocean: surfing, snorkeling, boating, fishing, scuba, water skiing, kite boarding, and parasailing.